knachiketa04/storage-google-cloud/storage@google cloud overall.md

 This is a high-level overview of important storage infrastructure services in Google Cloud.

+Hello!!!

+And this is the another line from branch.

 ## STORE

 This section details the different storage options available within Google Cloud, categorized by their underlying technology: